-Canon 6D Mark II versus Panasonic G9
+Canon 6D Mark II vs Panasonic G9

 The Canon EOS 6D Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in June 2017 and November 2017.
 The 6D Mark II is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 26 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Canon 6D Mark II vs Panasonic G9

 The physical size and weight of the Canon 6D Mark II and the Panasonic G9 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.